 The disordered case (bottom panel) shows a more gradual trend in the melting, it starts by creating small metallic regions which grow over a window of field values to reach the final percolative metallic state.

-This gradual loss of CO volume fraction is corroborated by Fig. 7(b) and the abruptness of the transition on the clean case is correlated with Fig. 7(a).
-The fact the the systems are metallic is seen from the resistivities shown in Fig. 7(c) and (d) which follow the abruptness of the change in $V_{CO}$ in the clean case and smoothened change in disordered case.
+Fig. \ref {f-7} shows the distribution of the lattice distortion P(Q) in (a) at different field values and $\Delta/t=0.12$ .
+Here the twin peak profile (the signature of the CO) at zero fields evolve into a broad hump, signaling the disorder induced coexistence.
+The well known transition in the clean case is abrupt, where the P(Q) peaks at Q= zero in the melted state. (b) shows DOS for $\Delta/t=0.12$ at different field values, where we see a gradual filling up of the charge gap with increasing field.
+The inset in (b) shows the weight at the Fermi energy as a function of the applied field which again depicts the gradual filling up of the charge gap instead of a abrupt transition expected in the clean case.